 Being more specific, he identified the three main burger styles: There are the inch or so-thick patties that drip juice down your arm and give you that “rare beef buzz,” according to LaFrieda, with “a beautiful sear on the exterior, and a bright red, yet warm center.”
 Next up are the “smash burgers,” sometimes called fast-food style burgers, thin patties cooked on a griddle that get an ample crust and are “stomach pleasers, fast and effective.”
 Finally, there’s what LaFrieda calls the “aged steak in a burger experience,” masterpieces that raise the humble burger to fine-dining status.

-We at The Daily Meal began ranking our country’s burgers back in 2013, when we detailed what we had found to be the 40 best, and two years ago, we took it up to a comprehensive 101.
-In order to compile this year’s ranking, we assembled a list of about 250 burgers from all across the country, from Hollywood, Florida, to Anchorage, Alaska.
-Building upon suggestions from various authorities on the subject, we dug through online reviews and combed existing best-of lists, both in print and online, that were published since our 2015 burger ranking.
-Even though each of the burgers we found was unique, certain qualities were universal must-haves: high-quality beef (you'll find no non-beef burgers in our ranking, save for the occasional lamb or buffalo [bison] burger), proper seasoning, well-proportioned components, and an overall attention to detail that many would call “making it with love.”
+We at The Daily Meal began ranking our country’s burgers back in 2013, when we detailed what we had found to be the 40 best, and three years ago, we took it up to a comprehensive 101.
+In order to compile this year’s ranking, we assembled a list of about 300 burgers from all across the country, from Hollywood, Florida, to Anchorage, Alaska.
+Building upon suggestions from various authorities on the subject, we dug through online reviews and combed existing best-of lists, both in print and online, that were published since our 2016 burger ranking.
+Even though each of the burgers we found was unique, certain qualities were universal must-haves: high-quality beef (you'll find no non-beef burgers in our ranking), proper seasoning, well-proportioned components, and an overall attention to detail that many would call “making it with love.”
 As usual, we didn’t include large chains like Shake Shack and In-N-Out — we celebrate the best chain burgers annually as well — choosing instead to focus on smaller-time restaurant owners.
 We compiled a survey which was then taken by a panel of noted writers, journalists, bloggers, and culinary authorities from across the country, asking them to vote for their favorites, limited to the ones that they’ve tried.